 The serving AMF for a UE can remain the same during feeder link switchover.

+The AMF may be configured by OAM with information of the supported TAI list of the gNB onboard the satellite.

 NOTE 1: If a gNB IP address changes due to feeder link switchover, then the procedures described in e.g. clause 5.21.1 can be used.

 NOTE 2: RAN transitioning between different NTN GWs, TAIs and potentially between AMFs can be supported by using existing procedures, e.g. the gNB releasing UEs to CM-IDLE before changing NTN gateway, or by using existing load re-balancing, triggering handover when it realizes it is going to leave a tracking area due to its own movement, etc.